 Analysis of Sonnet 2 by William Shakespeare

-Sonnet #2 is one of seventeen such poems in the so called 'Fair Youth' sequence, the central theme being procreation, the getting of children for beauty's sake, before youth's freshness runs out.
+Sonnet #2 is one of seventeen such poems addressed to the so called 'Fair Youth', the central theme being procreation, the getting of children for beauty's sake, before youth's freshness runs out.

 This theme was quite common in Shakespeare's time, when average life expectancy for some could be as low as thirty five years.
 This was the age of plague, diseases, poverty and violent end, hence the rather urgent pleas for the fair youth to commit to fatherhood, or forever be shamed.